 Seborrheic keratoses are harmless skin growths that often appear as the skin ages.
 Some people have just one, but it is common to develop several.

+Seborrheic keratoses do not typically cause symptoms, but some people dislike the way they look.
 Occasionally, they become inflamed or irritated, causing pain and itching.
 An injury to a seborrheic keratosis can cause an infection.

-On some people, a melanoma may look like seborrheic keratosis.
+In some people, a melanoma may look like seborrheic keratosis.
 People with a history of seborrheic keratosis might not notice melanoma in its early stages if they are accustomed to unusual skin growths.

 In some cases, however, it is necessary to take a biopsy of the growth to check for cancer under a microscope.

-Doctors do not know what causes seborrheic keratosis, or whether it is possible to reduce the risk of developing these skin growths.
+Doctors do not know what causes seborrheic keratosis or whether it is possible to reduce the risk of developing these skin growths.

 The growths are not contagious and do not spread from contact with others.
 Some people notice that the growths tend to spread on their skin over time.